 Whilst I could have picked out any of those to make for my own banana bread entry, I thought it was better to stick to something I know I would love.
 Simple, dense and moist.
 With nuts.

-I chose to follow Nigella Lawson's banana bread recipe from "How to be a Domestic Godess".
+I chose to follow Nigella Lawson's banana bread recipe from "How to be a Domestic Goddess".
 I did leave out the rum-soaked raisins because I'm not a fan of raisins.
-I'm sorry if that was the whole 'point' of this banana bread but I have to say that my end result, WITHOUT the raisins was still beautiful.
+I'm sorry if that was the whole point of this banana bread but I have to say that my end result, WITHOUT the raisins was still beautiful.
 I made up for it by adding more walnuts :).

 Finally, I added a slight twist to the original loaf by coating my banana bread with a passionfruit glaze.